-There are several uncertainties regarding the ability of Alaska to achieve its goal of 50% renewable generation by 2025:
+There are several uncertainties regarding this analysis and the ability of Alaska to achieve its goal of 50% renewable generation by 2025:

-- National climate policy and world oil and natural gas markets will influence the costeffectiveness of future projects; - Continued funding and/or development of funding mechanisms are necessary to ensure that the 50% renewable goal is reached by 2025;

-- Use of revenue freed up from reduced power cost equalization expenditures for additional renewable generation projects; - Funding of large hydroelectric projects, and its timing; and - Eligibility of Alaska for revenue from the proceeds of federal carbon allowance auctions and the application of these funds to renewable energy projects
+- National climate policy and world oil and natural gas markets will influence the costeffectiveness of future projects; - According to this analysis, Alaska can meet the 50% renewable energy goal by building a large, grid-connected hydroelectric facility.
+However, the cost of this project for both equivalent carbon reductions and on a cost-of-energy basis appears to be more expensive than the distributed projects proposed for AEA Renewable Energy grants.
+The smaller projects are chosen (partially) on the basis of cost effectiveness, while the large hydroelectric project is not. - Continued funding and/or development of funding mechanisms are necessary to ensure that the 50% renewable goal is reached by 2025; - Eligibility of Alaska for revenue from the proceeds of federal carbon allowance auctions and the application of these funds to renewable energy projects